 Doing a liver cleanse before becoming pregnant will reduce the toxic load on your body that can be a contributor to PUPPS.
 You can also use gentle, liver and blood purifying herbs during the third trimester.
 This dandelion tea is a delicious and healthy way to keep your liver happy.

-Massaging a stretch mark body butter over the abdomen not only helps to relieve tight, itchy skin and diminish the appearance of stretch marks, but it can further strengthen the skin.
+Instead, massaging a stretch mark body butter over the abdomen can help relieve tight, itchy skin and diminish the appearance of stretch marks.
+It can also further strengthen the skin.
 Apply your body butter throughout the whole pregnancy.
 Gotu Kola in particular helps prevent stretch marks and connective tissue damage, and is the perfect herb to infuse in a body butter.
 Some people have allergic reactions to Gotu Kola, so always do a patch test first. (source)

 The PUPPS rash usually begins in the third trimester, around the 35th week.
 Some women develop a PUPPS rash shortly after the delivery of the baby.
 If left untreated, it disappears on its own within a few weeks to months after delivery. (source) Since it goes away after birth, some doctors recommend induction as a method of treatment.
 However, induction carries its own risks and complications and isn’t even considered effective at stopping PUPPS. (source)